alexanderjarl91/bruggid/README.md

 # Module 4 - Connecting the world
-## Öl, Icelandic breers and breweries
+## Öl, Icelandic beers and breweries

 Welcome to our Module 4 group assignment for Webdevelopment at Reykjavík Technical School.